-HAProxy provides load balancing for developers accessing the Tanzu Kubernetes control plane, and for Kubernetes Services of Type Load Balancer.
-To support a successful installation of HAProxy, review and satisfy the prerequisites before proceeding with the deployment.
+When using vSphere with Tanzu with vDS networking, HAProxy provides load balancing for developers accessing the Tanzu Kubernetes control plane, and for Kubernetes Services of Type Load Balancer.
+Review the possible topologies that you can implement for the HAProxy load balancer.

-There are two network configuration options: Default and Frontend.
+There are two network configuration options for deploying HAProxy: Default and Frontend.
 The default network has 2 NICs: one for the Management network and one for the Workload network.
-The Frontend network has 3 NICS: Management network, Workload network, and the Frontend network for clients.
+The Frontend network has 3 NICs: Management network, Workload network, and the Frontend network for clients.
 The table lists and describes characteristics of each network.

 The Supervisor Cluster uses the Management network to connect to and program the HAProxy load balancer.

 The HAProxy control plane VM uses the Workload network to access the services on the Supervisor Cluster and Tanzu Kubernetes cluster nodes.

 Note: The workload network must be on a different subnet than the management network.
 Refer to the system requirements.

 External clients (such as users or applications) accessing cluster workloads use the Frontend network to access backend load balanced services using virtual IP addresses.

 The diagram below illustrates an HAProxy deployment using a Frontend Network topology.
 The diagram indicates where configuration fields are expected during the installation and configuration process.

 Supervisor Cluster Topology with One Workload Network and HA Proxy with Two Virtual NICs